ysujaana2004/ds-fall-2025-fri-0630/Week-07-Classification/README.md

 1. Pre-Class Videos
 2. Exercise.ipynb
-3. Mee with your team and make progress on your project
+3. Meet with your team and make progress on your project

 ## 0. Pre-Class Videos (help you prepare for the Regression Lecture)
 1. StatQuest videos on: